(Updated 17. September 2022)

 Suggested reading: Why is Algorand so cheap?

-Conclusion: No Cardano Is Not Deflationary, But It Will Be In The Future
+Conclusion: No, Cardano Is Not Deflationary, But It Will Be

-There’s currently an inflation rate of 5.71% per year, but it’s decreasing exponentially.
-It is reasonable to assume that 1% of the supply is lost due to human error every year, which gives us deflation after 10 years, according to the charts above.
+There’s currently an inflation rate of 4.72% per year, but it’s decreasing exponentially.
+It is reasonable to assume that 1% of the supply is lost annually due to human error, which gives us deflation after 10 years.

 In other words:

 Cardano is not deflationary yet.
-At the moment, the supply inflates at a rate of 5.7 percent per year.
+At the moment, the supply inflates at a rate of 4.72 percent per year.
 However, the inflation rate decreases exponentially over time and will be less than 1% per year in 10 years.
-Assuming 1% of the supply is lost per year due to human error, Cardano will be deflationary in 2030 and beyond.
+Assuming 1% of the supply is lost yearly due to human error, Cardano will be deflationary in 2030 and beyond.

 Read this article to learn more about the fees of Cardano and how they fluctuate.